rancher/api-spec/spec/README.md

   - Multiple words SHOULD BE interCaps (also known as camelCase), not dash-separated, under_scored, or TitleCase.
   - Resource names SHOULD BE singular, not plural (e.g. a "file").
   - Collection names SHOULD BE plural, not singular (e.g a collection of "folders", not "folder").

+### What to link ###
+Guidelines for creating links:
+  - Every reference to the "id" of another resource SHOULD have a corresponding link.
+    - For example if a file resource has a "folderId" field, there should be a "folder" link.
+  - Limit your URL namespace as much as possible.
+The less surface area you have exposed the less there is that might need to change later.
+  - Path components and query parameter names SHOULD be short, meaningful words in all lowercase, easy for a human to read.
+  - Services SHOULD NOT change the format or construction of URLs within an API version
+    - In theory, everyone uses the discoverability features and follows links, so services may change URL formats at any time.
+    - But some clients will inevitably ignore disoverability and hardcode paths into their code.
+    - So if a URL needs to be changed, provide a 301/302 redirect or release a new [API version](#api-versioning).

 ### Regions ###
 Many services have resources that exist in multiple geographic regions.